noreenwu/rather/README.md

 The game consists of a set of questions in the form Would your rather do Option One or Option Two.
 Each user responds to these questions and the polling responses are collected and displayed.
 Each user may create their own polls as well.
-A leaderboard shows which users have created and answered the most number of questions.
+A leader board shows which users have created and answered the most number of questions.